corex/lmodel/README.md

  - Support for building constants in model.
  - Support for custom "indent".
  - Support for preserving $timestamps value.
+ - Support for column of type "enum" (mapped to string).

 **Note: Generating a model that already exists will overwrite existing model, but every line below "preserve" identifier, will be preserved.**